 Today I’m going to help rectify the lack of recommendations by giving you a few recommendations for long guns that are great for women.

-This list is mostly rifles since that’s where most of my long gun experience lies, but I have included one shotgun.
-If you know of another that you think merits a place on this list, let me know in the comments at the end of this post!
+If you think of another that merits a place on this list, let me know in the comments at the end of this post!

 But before we move on to my recommendations, let’s start by talking about what women should look for in a long gun.